per-mathisen-arm/gfxreconstruct/USAGE_desktop_Vulkan.md

   --use-captured-swapchain-indices
                         Same as "--swapchain captured".
 Ignored if the "--swapchain" option is used.
   --measurement-frame-range <start_frame>-<end_frame>
                         Custom framerange to measure FPS for.
                         This range will include the start frame but not the end frame.
                         The measurement frame range defaults to all frames except the loading frame but can be configured for any range.
 If the end frame is past the last frame in the trace it will be clamped to the frame after the last (so in that case the results would include the last frame).
   --measurement-file <file>
-              Write measurements to a file at the specified path.
+                        File in which measurements are written.
                         Default is: '/sdcard/gfxrecon-measurements.json' on android and
                         './gfxrecon-measurements.json' on desktop.
   --quit-after-measurement-range
                         If this is specified the replayer will abort when it reaches the <end_frame> specified in the --measurement-frame-range argument.
   --flush-measurement-range
                         If this is specified the replayer will flush and wait for all current GPU work to finish at the start and end of the measurement range.
+  --vssb
+                        Skip blit to real swapchain to gain performance during replay.
+  --use-ext-frame-boundary
+                        Convert all offscreen frame boundaries to `VK_EXT_frame_boundary` frame boundaries.
   --flush-inside-measurement-range
                         If this is specified the replayer will flush and wait for all current GPU work to finish at the end of each frame inside the measurement range.
   --use-colorspace-fallback
                         Swap the swapchain color space if unsupported by replay device.
                         Check if color space is not supported by replay device and fallback to VK_COLOR_SPACE_SRGB_NONLINEAR_KHR.
   --offscreen-swapchain-frame-boundary
+                        Should only be used with offscreen swapchain.
+                        Activates the extension VK_EXT_frame_boundary (always supported if trimming, checks for driver support otherwise) and inserts command buffer submission with VkFrameBoundaryEXT where vkQueuePresentKHR
+                        was called in the original capture.
+                        This allows preserving frames when capturing a replay that uses. offscreen swapchain.
+  --preload-measurement-range
+                        Preloads a frame range specified with --measurement-frame-range from the trace file into a continuous, expandable buffer, in order to mitigate the impact of read file commands on performance measurements.

               Should only be used with offscreen swapchain.
               Activates the extension VK_EXT_frame_boundary (always supported if trimming, checks for driver support otherwise) and inserts command